October 1, 2022

 And then, about five kilometers from the end of my day, something magical occurred!
 This was one of those examples where people say, “the Camino provides.”

-I dropped €1.50 into one of the vending machines and pressed the button to dispense a can of Coca Cola.
-Oh sweet baby Jesus did that taste good!
+I dropped €1.50 into one of the vending machines and pressed the button to dispense a can of cold Coca-Cola.
+Oh, sweet baby Jesus, did that taste good!
 Never had a can of soda tasted quite so good as it did in that moment.
 My extreme thirst was suddenly quenched.

-He guzzled an entire liter before even grunting a hello in my direction.
-I guessed he’d been just as parched as me.
-Thank goodness this kind family had the generosity and forethought to create this little rest stop here.
+He guzzled an entire liter of tap water before even grunting a hello in my direction.
+I guessed he’d been just as parched as I. Thank goodness this kind family had the generosity and forethought to create this little rest stop here.
 I couldn’t imagine walking another five kilometers without anything to drink!

 Apples, apples, Apples

-I walked much of the remainder of my way to Villaviciosa under the shade of my ultralight umbrella because I felt as it I was simply roasting.
-I’d soon learn why when the I reached town where the outskirt of town.
+I walked much of the remainder of my way to Villaviciosa under the shade of my ultralight umbrella because I felt as if I was simply roasting.
+I’d soon learn why when I reached thes outskirts of town.

-I gave him an update, telling I’d last seen him about five kilometers back.
-The guy sighed, and then went back to sitting in the shade under some tall shrubs on a grassy patch of the park.
+I gave him an update, telling him I’d last seen his friend at the “pilgrim oasis” five kilometers back.
+He sighed and then went back to sitting in the shade under some tall shrubs on a grassy patch of the park.
 That’s the thing about hiking with a partner.
 It often means you have to compromise by slowing your pace, speeding it up, or simply waiting for someone.

 I left him to wait on his own and wandered into town, where signs of the apple cider craze was everywhere.
 Small red apples were painted on the stone walkway atop white arrows pointing me toward a broad plaza.